 : so divisive or controversial as to require avoidance

 He has been deemed radioactive by most charitable organizations … and organized competition, even local stuff, is largely closed off to him.—Asher Price

 Almost all women—and therefore men—use a form of birth control at some point in their lives, yet contraception is so politically and legally radioactive that legislators and pharmaceutical companies avoid funding it.—Karen Weise

 Subsequent polling data show that the quota issue is perhaps the most powerful one in our politics … A House Democratic aide says, "The quota issue is radioactive."
 The result has been nothing less than panic in the Democratic ranks.—Elizabeth Drew

 Plutonium is the only one of these transuranic elements that can exist a fair amount of time before radioactively decaying into lighter elements. —James Kaler

 Uranium and plutonium are radioactive.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'radioactive.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'radioactive.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.